|

 20. overestimate

-make too high an estimate of
+make too high an approximation of

 And the sloth's slightly better sense of smell should not be overestimated.